Delbin-Mathew/Skygram_new/README.md

 ### Team Members
 - Team Lead: Delbin Mathew - Toch Institute of science and technology arakkunam
-- Member 2: Ria Reji - Toch Institute of science and technology arakkunam

 ### Project Description
 A web app where users upload a cloud photo, and the system finds the most resembling object, generates picture of it, shows before–after images with a funny caption, and allows download.